 NAGC Communicator of the Year

 Each year, NAGC awards a government communicator who has helped instill public trust by effectively presenting accurate, timely and meaningful information, sometimes under exceptional circumstances.
-The award is presented at the annual NAGC Communications School, which will take place this year in Washington, DC.
+The award is presented at the annual NAGC Communications School, which will take place this year in Memphis, Tennessee.

 Each year, NAGC asks for nominations of outstanding individuals whom you believe to be the most effective in delivering a government organization’s message within the last year.
 The award recipient will join a long list of past honorees, including: